zulays/myAlpaca/README.md

 ## MVP

-_The **myAlpaca** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_The **myAlpaca** is an app that will give students who are studying abroad an easy way to maneuver their new environment.
+The app will allow users to register for an account and create profiles that include  the  parameters of their choice such as their area of studies, interests, hobbies, and priorities._

 <br>

 ### Goals

-- _Give students who are studying abroad an easy way to maneuver their new environment._
+- _Create a NoSQL database with MongDB, to host all user information._
-- _Allow users to register for an account and create profiles that include  the  parameters of their choice_
+- _Create CRUD functionality for creating, updating, reading and deleting user on the backend_
-- _Give resources to learn more about the local culture and events_
+- _Use  the React framework to imprement front end CRUD founctionality from registering a user, updating information and deactivating/deleting an account_
-- _Provide currency exchange rates and local weather._
+- _Deploying the app to Netlify or other similar services_

 <br>